Purpose

 =ISBLANK(A1) // returns TRUE

-If cell A1 contains any value, or any formula, the ISBLANK function will return FALSE:
+If cell A1 contains any value or any formula, the ISBLANK function will return FALSE:

 =ISBLANK(A1) // returns false

-Is not blank
+Example - Is not empty

-To test if a cell is not blank, nest ISBLANK inside the NOT function like this:
+To reverse the logic and test for cells that are not blank (not empty) you can nest ISBLANK inside the NOT function like this:

 =NOT(ISBLANK(A1)) // test not blank

 The above formula will return TRUE when a cell is not empty, and FALSE when a cell is empty.
+Notice this exactly reverses the results seen with ISBLANK alone.

 Many formulas will use an abbreviated syntax to test for empty cells, instead of the ISBLANK function.
 This syntax uses an empty string ("") with Excel's math operators "=" or "<>".
 For example, to test if A1 is empty, you can use: